Fermionic matter-wave quantum optics with cold-atom impurity models: Multiple impurities

 In the Markovian regime, the collective decay is described by the master equation~\eqref{eq:master_equation}.
 The impurity correlations $C_{mn}(t) \equiv \mean{c^\dag_m c_n}_t$ thus evolve in the same way as for any quadratic model, as shown in Eq.~\eqref{eq:correlation_matrix}, but with a non-Hermitian effective Hamiltonian, which in the case $\Delta > E_F$ is given by $H_{\rm eff} = \sum_{m, n} \Sigma_{mn}(\Delta^+)\, c^\dag_m c_n$, where we have defined the \emph{self-energy matrix} $\bm{\Sigma}(z)$ as the matrix with elements $\Sigma_{mn}(z) \equiv\Sigma(z, \vec{r}_{mn})$.
 Thus, for a fully inverted state, $\vec{C}(0) = I_{N\times N}$, the total impurity occupation $\mean{N_e}_t=\tr\bm{C}(t)$ evolves as

-where $\{\lambda_n\}_{n=1}^N$ denote the eigenvalues of $\bm{\Sigma}(\Delta^+)$, all of which have non-positive imaginary part, and $\norm{\,\cdot\,}_{\rm HS}$ denotes the Hilbert-Schmidt norm.
-Accordingly, the collective decay is a multi-exponential decay.
-The final impurity population $\overline{\mean{N_e}}$ is equal to the number of purely real eigenvalues of $\bm{\Sigma}(\Delta^+)$.
+where $\norm{\,\cdot\,}_{\rm HS}$ denotes the Hilbert-Schmidt norm.
 With reference to the discussion in Sec.~\ref{sec:fermions_vs_bosons}, it is worth noting that Eq.~\eqref{eq:collective_decay_markov} also holds for the bosonic counterpart of our model, in the case where the bath is assumed to remain approximately in its ground state, i.e.\ the vacuum state~\cite{barthel_solving_2022}.

 The exact dynamics feature a number of non-Markovian effects not captured by the master equation.
 For instance, the master equation neglects retardation effects in the bath.
 In reality, we have already shown that emitted fermions propagate though the bath at a finite velocity dictated by $\Delta$ or $E_F$ (see Fig.~\ref{fig:single-impurity_bath_excitation}).
 Accordingly, any collective dissipative effects will be delayed by the time taken for fermions emitted at one impurity site to propagate to the next.
 Moreover, even after this delay, the exact dynamics will only agree with the master equation for sufficiently small impurity separations.